A structural bound for cluster robustness of randomized small-block Lanczos: Conclusion

 \section{Conclusion}

 In this paper, we presented a structural bound in \cref{thm:sb} along with a conjectured probabilistic bound to quantify the cluster robustness in RSBL for eigenvalue computation.
 The conjecture offers insights into the behavior of a class of randomized small-block eigensolvers and provides a foundation for further theoretical exploration.
 Future work will focus on establishing a rigorous probabilistic bound to support the conjectured results.
+This may involve the recently developed comparison theorems \cite{tropp2025comparison,Brailovskaya2024}.